Not that I speak from want, for I have learned to be content in whatever circumstances I am.

 We live in a discontented world.

-Most of the financial problems we experience are caused by our lack of contentment.
-We buy things we can’t afford, hoping it will bring satisfaction in our life.
+Our lack of contentment causes most of our financial problems.
+We buy things we can’t afford, hoping they will bring meaning to our life.

-The Apostle Paul knew that his purpose and meaning in life was not in having every need or want satisfied.
-Paul spent his share of time in a Roman prison, shipwrecked on an island, beaten and stoned.
-Yet he found true contentment in simply bringing glory to God in everything he did.
+The Apostle Paul knew that purpose and meaning in life are not found in what you own but in who you know.
+The Apostle Paul had very few material possessions.
+He spent his share of time in a Roman prison, shipwrecked on an island, beaten, and stoned.
+Yet, he found true contentment in knowing Christ and bringing glory to God in everything he did.

 You can be content today because you know God will provide all you need.
-You can be content because you know your happiness isn’t found in what you own or have, but in your relationship with Christ.
+You can be content today because you know true fulfillment isn’t found in what you own or what you have but in your relationship with Christ.

 Look at that promise again.